In year-end meetings, top central banks may diverge over inflation, Omicron

 The Bank of England had seemed recently on the verge of raising interest rates in a nod to high inflation, but policymakers have been set off course by Omicron's fast spread and the imposition of new restrictions in the country.
 They are now expected to hold the line on borrowing costs at their meeting this week in a reminder of the pandemic's still determinative role.

 Michael Saunders, one of the two Bank of England policymakers who voted for a rate hike in November, said earlier this month that "there could be particular advantages in waiting to see more evidence on (Omicron's) possible effects on public health outcomes and hence on the economy."
-Since then, the variant's risks to the U.K. economy have intensified.
+Since then the Omicron risks to the U.K. economy have intensified.

 The ECB is likely to continue, and the Bank of Japan perhaps to commence, reducing some pandemic bond purchases at the margin, tentative steps reflecting the lower inflation and less fulsome economic rebounds in the euro zone and Japan.
 Interest rate increases for both are likely far off.